 Traditionally, the task of unwrapping corporate ownership has been a largely manual effort.
 Manual processes, however, are susceptible to human error and inconsistencies.
-With fines for money laundering and sanctions offences rising sharply, continuing with this approach can put an organisation at risk of falling foul of the law.
+With fines for money laundering and sanctions offences rising sharply, continuing with this approach can put an organization at risk of falling foul of the law.

 The development of capabilities such as Intelligent Process Automation (IPA) has helped to remove repetitive, replicable, and routine tasks, which has taken much of the burden from employees and also ensures a consistent approach.

 IPA tools cut costs, eliminate keying errors, speed up processes and link applications.

 Risk identification and analysis involves the processing of a large volume of data.
 When it comes to sanctions, for example, not just the names of listed individuals and entities, but also details such as known aliases and location, must be screened.
 Depending on the size of a business’ customer base, keeping on top of updates to sanctions can be a challenge.
 This is why many are now opting to integrate screening tools and automation, such as Encompass, into their daily processes.